inorganik/cypress-cheat-sheet/README.md

 ## Commands

-Stub a login call with a valid JWT token:
+Stub a login call with a valid JWT token.
+This token won't authenticate against your server, but it will be real enough for a UI:
 ```js
 import * as jwt from 'jsonwebtoken';